kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 ## Record server environment

 Run `kosli environment report server` to report directory or file artifacts from the given list of paths to Kosli.

-The command has to be run on the actual server (physical or vm), to be able to detect artifacts.
+**Were to run:**  The command has to be run on the actual server (physical or vm), to be able to detect artifacts.

 Use `--paths` flag to provide a comma separated list of directories and files you want to be reported.
 Keep in mind that each directory will be treated as a single artifact and in order to make sure they are correctly identified in Kosli they should also be reported to Kosli pipeline as a single artifact.